sarathkamma/Speed-Breaker-Detection-Using-Hilbert-Transform/README.md

 Key Components
 1. Data Acquisition: Collect vibration signals from the vehicle’s sensors or accelerometers.
-2. Hough Transform Application: Utilize MATLAB’s built-in functions to apply the Hilbert transform and extract features from the vibration signals.
+2. Hough Transform Application: Utilize MATLAB’s built-in functions to apply the Hilbert transform and extract features from the images.
 3. Detection Algorithm: Implement an algorithm to detect speed breakers based on the features derived from the Hough transform.

 Installation and Setup